symplify/phpstan-rules/README.md

     - vendor/symplify/phpstan-rules/config/configurable-rules.neon
 ```

-Give it a trial run... so many erros and unclear feedback....
 Would you like to **configure them yourself?**
-That's good!
-We use one rule by another in other projects too, instead of one big import.

 - **Pick one and put it to your `phpstan.neon` manually**.
 - Configure it to your specific needs and re-run PHPStan.
-It's easier to be responsible, when you're in control.

 E.g. `ForbiddenNodeRule`: